Richie Rich (designer): Early life and discovery

 In the fall of 1992, Julie Jules encouraged Rich to enter the “Club Kid Style Summit” contest.
 Rich entered and won a trip to New York City to host the opening of Club USA on December 17, 1992.

 Early career

 Ice Capades

-While training under coach Christy Kjarsgaard Ness, trainer of Kristi Yamaguchi for the Olympics, Rich was scouted to tour as a skating performer with the Ice Capades under the choreography of two-time Emmy winner Sarah Kawahara.
-Kawahara's choreography subjects include Peggy Fleming, the 2002 Olympics opening ceremony, Will Ferrell in “Blades of Glory” and Margot Robbie in I, Tonya.
+While training under coach Christy Kjarsgaard Ness, trainer of Kristi Yamaguchi for the Olympics, Rich was scouted to tour as a skating performer with the Ice Capades under Sarah Kawahara.

 Original Club Kid

 As a club kid in the '90s and a fixture of The Limelight, Rich created a name for himself attending parties with Michael Alig and DJ Keoki, drawing attention with his theatrical clown-punk makeup and over-the-top outfits that he made himself.

-The New York club kids of the late ’80s and early ’90s picked up where Studio 54 left off.
+The New York club kids of the early ’90s picked up where Studio 54 left off.
 Gay kids, trans kids, fashion freaks and art weirdoes all converged nightly in cult Manhattan hotspots like Danceteria and The Limelight.
 They would wear outrageous outfits and party to thumping house music.